 When you’ve lost a loved one, conflict with family members or the personal representative of the estate is the last thing you need.
 Unfortunately, conflicts in estate or trust administration are not uncommon.
 A handful of specific issues give rise to most estate litigation in Florida.

-In Florida, a will can only be contested for specific reasons.
+In Florida will contests, a will can only be contested for specific reasons.
 Some of the most common grounds for a will contest include:

 A trust contest is similar to a will contest, in that an interested party asserts that the trust was either not properly created or was created under circumstances that do not reflect the free and knowing choice of the grantor.